 Thanks for requesting our membership brochure, it’s on its way to you now!
 Be sure to check your junk/spam folders as it may end up there.Close modal

-The story of Welsh Slate is everlasting.
-This post-industrial landscape holds a special place in the hearts and minds of the people who live here.
-The North West Wales Slate Landscape tells the grand story of the evolution of a quiet, agricultural area into an area where there was no escape from the slate industry; where quarries, towns and villages appeared, and transport links carving their way through Snowdonia to the ports on the coast.
+This post-industrial landscape holds a special place in the hearts of the people who live here and the cultural and social influence is still significant today.
+The site tells the story of evolution from an agricultural society to an area where industry dominated the landscape; where slate quarries, towns and villages appeared, and transport links carved their way through Snowdonia to ports that exported slate to global markets.

 The longest dispute in British industrial history occurred at Penrhyn Quarry, Bethesda during the Great Strike of 1900-1903.

 It is estimated that Gwynedd’s slate industry exported enough slate between 1800-1940 to roof approximately 14 million terraced houses

 Penrhyn Quarry was once the largest quarry in the world

 For more information about The Slate Landscape of Northwest Wales, visit the website